Skip to content

 While scientists enjoy generally high level of public trust, a reflective and engaged approach to ethics in research is necessary for science that aims to deliver public good, scientific knowledge and medical advances.
 In this module, you will focus on ethical and regulatory aspect of biomedical research.
 You will gain understanding of the history and rationale for research regulation, reflect on the purpose, role and limitations of our regulatory practices and learn about relevant law, regulation and philosophy.
 By understanding and critically examining key philosophical and ethical aspects of research ethics and regulation, you will also have an opportunity to engage with current issues affecting scientific and medical research.
 Key moral theories, concepts and approaches used in research ethics will provide a methods toolkit for this important area of analysis.

-Global Health Humanities (15 credits)
+Transcultural Mental Health Humanities (30 credits)*

 Teaching